AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 Chat rooms enable real-time messaging among multiple users.

-Chat rooms do not have a strict membership and members do not have any relationship with each other.
-Once a chat room member exits the chat room, this member does not recieve any push message from the chat room, and within five minutes, automatically leaves the chat room.
-Chat rooms are widely applied in live broadcast use cases as Stream Chat in Twitch.
+Chat rooms do not have a strict membership, and members do not retain any permanent relationship with each other.
+Once a chat room member goes offline, this member does not receive any push messages from the chat room and automatically leaves the chat room in 5 minutes.
+Chat rooms are widely applied in live broadcast use cases as stream chat in Twitch.

 This page shows how to use the Agora Chat SDK to create and manage a chat room in your app.

 ## Understand the tech

-The Agora Chat SDK provides a `IAgoraChatroomManager`, a `AgoraChatroomManagerDelegate`, and a `AgoraChatRoom` class for chat room management, which allows you to implement the following features:
+The Agora Chat SDK provides the `IAgoraChatroomManager`, `AgoraChatroomManagerDelegate`, `AgoraChatRoom` classes for chat room management, which allows you to implement the following features:
 - Create and destroy a chat room
 - Join and leave a chat room
 - Retrieve the chat room list